zdid/arexx2hass/README.md

 arexx:
   address: XX.XX.XX.XX # Not recommended for BS1000, change on HA ArexxBridge
   httpserv_port: 49161
-  isusb: false # When Arexx has corrected the problem, to activate the BS5xx directly on the same machine
+  # isusb: false # Only works outside of docker for BS5XX hardware.
-  #      change on HA ArexxBridge
+  #        "true" allows you to run the rf_usb_http.elf program from arexx2hass with localhost parameter

 ```